Configure DNS for AWS inbound Private Link

 Benefits of conditional forwarding

-- Automatic resolution: Route 53 automatically resolves workspace URLs to private IPs when the VPC endpoint has the Enable DNS name option enabled.
+- Automatic resolution: Route 53 automatically resolves URLs to private IPs when the VPC endpoint has the Enable DNS name option enabled.

 - No manual updates: If VPC endpoint IPs change, Route 53 automatically updates DNS records.